 - a.
-Preliminary Plat A preliminary map, including supporting data, indicating a proposed subdivision development, prepared in accordance with Kootenai County ordinances and the Idaho Code. - Final Plat A map of all or part of a subdivision providing substantial conformance to an approved preliminary plat, prepared by a Registered Professional Engineer or a Registered Land Surveyor in accordance with Kootenai County ordinances and the Idaho Code. - c.
+Preliminary Plat A preliminary map, including supporting data, including dimensioned road centerline alignment for the proposed subdivision development, prepared in accordance with Kootenai County ordinances and the Idaho Code. - b.
+Final Plat A map of all or part of a subdivision providing substantial conformance to an approved preliminary plat, prepared by a Registered Professional Engineer or a Registered Land Surveyor in accordance with Kootenai County ordinances and the Idaho Code. - c.
 Recorded Plat A final plat bearing all of the certificates of approval required by ordinance and duly recorded in the County Recorder's Office.